 In the due course of time, a legion of likeminded individuals joined the cause and motivated Mr. Kalyan Krishna to undertake many more such initiatives.
 During this period, the organization started providing educational support to the underprivileged children belonging to the rural areas.
 Thus i-educate project was launched and supported Two Hundred and Fifty children in its inaugural launch itself.
 In the following year we supported more than 1500 children under i-educate project.

 Today, we can proudly say we are supporting thousands of children across the country through our various programs and initiatives.
-The organization is also supporting senior citizens (through senior citizen home & other ways), women and youth in rural areas of India.
+The organization is also supporting senior citizens, women and youth in rural areas of India.

 "Special protection system"